denten-books/plain-text/2-device.md

 actuating mechanism of the player piano fits into the groves of the piano roll.

-![Electrically-operated musical instrument by Clyde Coleman of Chicago, Il.
+![Electrically operated musical instrument by Clyde Coleman of Chicago, Il.
 1914, US1107495A.
 Wittgenstein returns to the image of pianola throughout his writings.](images/pianola.png)